janosg/dl_intro/docs/source/installation.md

 JupyterHub lets you access a jupyter notebook online.
 All packages you need are already installed.
 You can start writing code right away.

-The only donwside of JupyterHub is that the computing resources, disk space and memory are very.
+The only donwside of JupyterHub is that the computing resources, disk space and memory are very modest.
 Your laptop or google colab notebooks might be faster and give you more space (i.e. you can work with larger models or have to clear the cache less often).

 You can start JupyterHub from ecampus.
 To do so, navigate to the course on ecampus and click on the JupyterHub button